 - Olive oil or mineral oil

-- Fine-grit sandpaper (for deeper scratches)
+- Fine-grit sandpaper (for deep scratches)

-- Stainless steel scratch removal kit (optional)
+- Stainless steel scratch removal kit (for stubborn scratches)

 - Protective gloves